finom/vovk/README.md

 To implement that you should use standard syntax to create ECMAScript decorators.
 In other words the library approaches decorator creation without using any built-in helpers to do that.
 There is the example code that defines `authGuard` decorator.

+First, if you want to extend `req` object you can define your custom interface that extends `NextRequest`.

 ```ts
 import { type NextRequest } from 'next/server'
 import { type User } from '@prisma/client';